Icex0/OpenFirebase/README.md

 - MinIO console: http://localhost:9001

 Rotate every secret in `.env` before exposing the stack beyond localhost.
 See [`app/README.md`](app/README.md) for details.

+> **Docker Desktop memory**: the default 8 GB is fine for typical scans.
+Bump to 12–16 GB if you're scanning many APKs/IPAs at once.

 ## How it works